Outbreak Response Plan

 - Information for contacting the local health official with the jurisdiction where the resident/staff resides.

-- Information on next steps for the resident/staff to take, including:
+- Information on next steps to for the resident/staff to take, including:

 - Information about actions to be taken in accordance with guidance as issued and/or amended by the Centers for Disease Control and Prevention (“CDC”) and/or New Jersey Department of Health.